sudapure/sudapure/docs/mlops_readme.md

 &emsp;2.4 Data Pre-processing Pipeline<br/>
 &emsp;2.5 Exploratory Data analysis<br/>
 &emsp;2.6 MLops & data management responsibilities<br/>
-3. Data Standardization & Workflow pipeline
+3. Data Standardization & Workflow pipeline<br/>
+&emsp;3.1 Data Workflow management using DVC+Git<br/>
+&emsp;3.2 DVC+Git to track all AI training logs & data artifacts<br/>
-4. AI/NN End-to-end Pipeline
+5. AI/NN End-to-end Pipeline
-5. Team Structure
+6. Team Structure
-6. Development Process
+7. Development Process
-7. References
+8. References

 ***
 ## Introduction
-This page introduces data science team scope & responsibilities also data Standardization and workflow pipeline management along with type and nature of efforts required to handle the data related jobs and also explains the development approach, methodologies, coding practices and the tools to be used for this project.
+This page introduces data science & annotation team scope & responsibilities also data Standardization and workflow pipeline management along with type and nature of efforts required to handle the data related jobs and also explains the development approach, methodologies, coding practices and the tools to be used for this project.
 This ensures better development & research quality in a short time from a small team with granular updates and complete transparency and avoids filthy code and development practices.

 ***